 Where to begin

-Start aggressively paying off your student loan with the lowest balance first, paying the minimum monthly payment on all of your other loans.
+Start aggressively paying off your student loan with the lowest balance first, paying the minimum payments on all of your other loans.
 Once a loan is paid off, apply all of those extra funds you’ve freed up to the next-lowest loan balance, along with that loan’s minimum monthly payment.

 The idea is that your lowest balance will be the easiest and quickest loan to repay.
 By earning a small win in paying off a loan, you’ll be motivated to keep going, and your approach to loan repayment will build momentum as you continue to pay down your debt until there’s none left.